binance/binance-spot-api-docs/testnet/rest-api.md

       "timeInForce": "GTC",
       "type": "LIMIT",
       "side": "SELL",
       "selfTradePreventionMode": "NONE"
     },
     "newOrderResponse": {
       "code": -1015,
       "msg": "Too many new orders; current limit is 1 orders per 10 SECOND."
     }
   }
 }
 ```

+**Notes:**
-**Note:** The payload above does not show all fields that can appear.
+* The payload above does not show all fields that can appear.
 Please refer to [Conditional fields in Order Responses](#conditional-fields-in-order-responses).
+* The performance for canceling an order (single cancel or as part of a cancel-replace) is always better when only `orderId` is sent.
+Sending `origClientOrderId` or both `orderId` + `origClientOrderId` will be slower.

 ### Current open orders (USER_DATA)
 ```